min2ha/ukwa-site/content/target/48618/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Daring.
-Decisive.
-A hint of steel.
-Truly, May's momentous speech was like watching the Iron Lady in full flight

 Comments on Theresa May's Lancaster House speech in which she set out her strategy for leaving the EU.